 - The development of trusted social structures that transcend academic and community silos promoting engagement and participation

 - The development of new norms of distributed leadership and organizational behaviour across the groups.

 At GOC, our CoPs exist to provide more effective support for membership engagement:

 - By making the CoP domain more inclusive, GOC was able to create an open and accessible social space for different providers to build relationships, partnerships and alliances around their main needs and interests.

 - By focusing on practice instead of performance, clinicians learn from each other in a collaborative non-competitive way.

 - Each community fosters a set of interpersonal relationships, a strong identity and sense of belonging, which creates incentives for engagement and mutual learning.

-The CoPs are the solution for the society’s challenge to integrate knowledge and practice across regions, professional boundaries, cultures and agencies.
+CoPs are the solution for the Society’s challenge to integrate knowledge and practice across regions, professional boundaries, cultures and agencies.

 Interested in participating in one of our established communities?
 Please contact Carine Trazo, Coordinator, Communities of Practice at email@example.com.